-Great Sand Dunes National Park is just east of Alamosa, in the southern part of Colorado.
+Great Sand Dunes National Park is just east of Alamosa, Colorado in the southern part of the state.
 It’s about a two-and-a-half-hour drive from Colorado Springs, CO, and three hours from Santa Fe, NM.

 What is Great Sand Dunes National Park Known for?

 Great Sand Dunes National Park is known for its huge sand dunes.
 It has the highest dunes in North America at around 750 feet.

 These dunes cover 30 square miles- the park also includes the seasonal river at the base of the dunes and the varying terrain that surrounds the dunes.

 People come from all over the hike, sled, and board down the dunes, as well as play in the shallow Medano Creek, which you have to cross in order to reach the dunes.

 Not sure when to visit Great Sand Dunes?
 We’ve got all the information you need to have a successful family vacation to Great Sand Dunes.

 Things to Do in Great Sand Dunes National Park

 There’s more than meets the eye at this underrated National Park!
 Here are all the best things to do at Great Sand Dunes National Park.